How to Destroy the British Power in India: Hyder Ali's Views

 "I have committed a great error, I have purchased a draught of Seandee at the price of a lac of pagodas.
 I shall pay dearly for my arrogance.
 Between me and the English there were perhaps mutual grounds of dissatisfaction but no sufficient cause for war and I might have made them my friends in spite of Muhammad Ali Khan Wallajah, the most treacherous of men.
 The defeat of many Baillies and Braithwaites will not destroy them.
 I can ruin their resources by land, but I can not dry up the sea and I must be first weary of a war in which I can gain nothing by fighting.
 I ought to have reflected that no man of commonsense will trust a Maratha and that they themselves do not expect to be trusted.
 I have been amused by idle expectations of a French force from Europe, but supposing it to arrive and to be successful here, I must go alone against the Marathas and incur the reproach of the French for distrusting them; for I dare not admit them in force to Mysore".

-'Hydernama', written by Nallappa in Kannada language, is one of the most reliable sources for the history of Hyder Ali.
-According to Hydernama this is what Hyder did when he felt the sure approach of death:
+'The Hydernama', authored by Nallappa in the Kannada language, is a highly credible historical source that sheds light on the life and times of Hyder Ali.
+As per the Hydernama, this is what Hyder did when he felt the sure approach of death:

 On the afternoon of December 7th, 1782, Hyder gathered his important officers and asked them to remain loyal to his son, Tipu Sultan, following his death in the same manner as they had served under him.